 c) No special form is necessary to file an appeal to the Referee.
 The appeal must comply with the following requirements:

 1) The appeal must be in writing, dated and signed by the person appealing or that person's representative; and

 2) The appeal must be limited to one claimant and contain the name of the claimant and either the Social Security or Claimant Identification Number of the claimant.

-e) At the request of any appellant, an Adjudicator at the local office where the appeal should be filed pursuant to subsection (a) will assist the appellant to file the appeal.
+e) At the request of any appellant, an Adjudicator at the local office where the appeal should be filed pursuant to subsection (a) will assist the appellant in filing the appeal.
 The Adjudicator providing assistance and the appellant will sign the appeal.

-f) The Agency will promptly schedule a hearing before a Referee and, except as provided in Section 2720.201, mail notice of the hearing to the parties.
+f) The Department will promptly schedule a hearing before a Referee and, except as provided in Section 2720.201, mail notice of the hearing as provided in Section 2720.205.
 (Customarily, notice of hearing will be mailed within 15 days after the filing of the appeal.)